CabinJS/cabinjs.com/posts/index.md

 <textarea readonly class="cli-code">npm install grunt-s3 --save-dev</textarea>

-Then create a `grunt-aws.json` file with the following format in the root folder of the theme:
+Then create a `grunt-aws.json` file with the following format in the root folder of your site:

 ```json
 {